ArPiRobot/arpirobot.github.io/docs/guide/programming/firstprogram.md

 The project is created with a minimal amount of code to make it a valid robot program.
 As such, it can be deployed to the robot immediately to verify it runs and to learn how to deploy code.

 Before deploying a project it is sometimes necessary to "build" the project.
 In simple terms "building" means taking the source code and translating it into a form that can be run.
-What exactly this process entails and whether it is necessary depends on the programming language.
+What exactly this process entails, and whether it is necessary, depends on the programming language.

 === "Python"
     Python projects do not need to be "built".
 The source code is deployed directly.